-BlueConduit collaborates with EPIC to analyze patterns in EPA Lead and Copper Rule public comments
+BlueConduit and EPIC analyze patterns in EPA Lead and Copper Rule public comments

 The upcoming release of EPA's Lead and Copper Rule is top of mind for many in the drinking water industry.
 As part of its rule-making process, EPA received 80,000 public comments on its proposed rule.
 Using natural language processing (performing data science on textual data), BlueConduit, in collaboration with the Environmental Policy Innovation Center, explored the content and tone of those comments.